Vidxyz/FlaskPdfReader/README.md

 ```

 Create a virtualenv and activate it:
-Note, this project uses python=2.7
+Note, this project uses python 2.7 and SQLite

 ```
 virtualenv venv